Improving Molecular Design by Stochastic Iterative Target Augmentation: Experiments

 As shown in Table \ref{tab:unc_results}, our iterative augmentation scheme significantly improves the performance of VSeq, especially in uniqueness.
 In fact, uniqueness steadily decreases over time for the VSeq baseline as it overfits the training data (Figure \ref{fig:uniqueness}).
 On the other hand, our augmented model VSeq+ sees a steady increase in uniqueness over time.

 Moreover, our iterative augmentation scheme outperforms the REINVENT baseline on both tasks by over 0.2 in absolute terms.
 Especially on the QED task, the REINVENT algorithm struggles to generate high-property molecules consistently, performing comparably to the unaugmented VSeq baseline in success rate.
 Additionally, we observed that the REINVENT model is sometimes unstable on our DRD2 task, where the initial training dataset is smaller.
 Meanwhile, VSeq+ showed consistently strong performance on both tasks.
-Overall our experiments indicate that stochastic iterative target augmentation, at least in certain scenarios, is capable of leveraging the external property signal more effectively than an RL method.
-Appendix \ref{program_synth} demonstrates our algorithm's ability to outperform a strong RL baseline in the program synthesis domain as well.
+Overall our experiments in this unconditional setting indicate that stochastic iterative target augmentation, at least in certain scenarios, is capable of leveraging the external property signal more effectively than an RL method.